tophers/MixerBee/README.md

 </details>

-Browse to the server URL (default `http://localhost:9000`) and start building.
+After install browse to the server URL (default `http://localhost:9000`) and start building.

 *   **Builder Tab:** The most powerful feature.
     *   **Add Blocks**: Add TV, Movie, or Music "blocks" to design a custom content lineup.